Preparation, Policies & Procedures

-Students who have been accepted to ATDP and who completed an application before the standard postmark deadline will be mailed an acceptance packet approximately one month later (see calendar).
+Students who have been accepted to ATDP and who applied by the early or standard postmark deadlines will be mailed an acceptance packet approximately one month later (see calendar).
 This packet contains a welcome letter with important information, your course placement, tuition payment instructions, our Explorations guide, a map, and the Notification of Attendance or Withdrawal form.

 To confirm course placement, students who plan to attend must return the Notification of Attendance or Withdrawal, in addition to their emergency information and tuition payment, by the appropriate tuition deadline (according to their application date).
 See below.

 Providing immunization records.
 University of California policy requires all students participating in campus programs to provide proof of immunization.
 Families of students who are admitted to the program should be prepared to provide immunization information for each student when they confirm their course placement.
 Returning families who submitted immunization records previously will not need to submit them again so long as the records are accurate and on file.

 ED Standard: Wednesday, May 29

 In certain situations, students may be accepted to the program without a course placement:

 In a wait pool.
 Very popular courses fill quickly.
 If your first course choice becomes unavailable, we will automatically place you into a pool of applicants to be considered if a spot opens.
 Unlike a traditional waiting list, all applicants are considered for openings, and we use the same criteria as in our standard application process.